ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_selection_reduction/filter/chi_squared.md

 ## Description

-The chi-squared test is a widely employed statistical method in ML for feature selection that’s particularly effective for categorical variables.
+The chi-squared test is a widely employed statistical method in ML for feature selection that's particularly effective for categorical variables.
 This test gauges the dependence between two random variables, providing a P-value that signifies the likelihood of obtaining a result as extreme as or more extreme than the actual observations.

 In hypothesis testing, the chi-squared test assesses whether the collected data aligns with the expected data.
 A small chi-squared test statistic indicates a robust match, while a large statistic implies a weak match.
 A P-value less than or equal to 0.05 leads to the rejection of the null hypothesis, considering it highly improbable.
 Conversely, a P-value greater than 0.05 results in accepting or "failing to reject" the null hypothesis.
 When the P-value hovers around 0.05, further scrutiny of the hypothesis is warranted.